dtl OTMaster 8.9 is available exclusively from the Dutch Type Library.

 The ‘Side by Side’ viewer has an option to show all deﬁned instances.
 Of course, this only make sense for fonts with a relatively limited number of instances, such as Skia.

 OTMaster is available for macOS, Windows, and Linux.
-Older free 32-bit ‘Light’ versions can be downloaded from the ‘Test/demo’ page on this site.
-The downloads also include the extensive and detailed manual , written and designed by Karsten Luecke, in pdf format.
+There is a comprehensive and detailed manual, written and designed by Karsten Luecke, avialable as download in pdf format.